BA(Hons), BBehavSci(Hons)(Psych), GradDipMngt, MPsych(Ed&Dev)

 Registered Psychologist, Educational and Developmental Psychologist, Member Australian Association of Psychologists Inc, International Affiliate American Psychological Association, Registered Medicare Provider

-My clinical experience is wide-ranging, and includes work with individuals of all ages.
-I now work mainly with adults experiencing mental health difficulties (e.g., anxiety and depression), trauma recovery, identity and self-worth issues, social-emotional problems (e.g., low confidence, poor self-esteem), stress, adjustment issues, and learning difficulties (e.g., ADHD, executive functioning issues).
+My clinical experience is wide-ranging, and includes work with adults experiencing mental health difficulties (e.g., anxiety and depression), trauma recovery, identity and self-worth issues, social-emotional problems (e.g., low confidence, poor self-esteem), stress, overwhelm and burnout, adjustment issues, and learning difficulties (e.g., ADHD, executive functioning issues).

 I provide brief or short-term interventions, as well as more in-depth work supporting the development of client insight about long-standing emotional, cognitive, or relational patterns and difficulties.
 My expertise in development psychology particularly informs my work with adult clients who have had a history of family-of-origin difficulties, childhood emotional neglect or narcissistic abuse, or who are struggling with issues from their childhood or early family life and have a special interest in working with adults recovering from these types of issues.